cx-language/cx/docs/spec.md

 The assignment to `_`, called a _discarding assignment_, can be used to ignore the result of the expression, suppressing any compilation errors or warnings that would otherwise be emitted.

-An assignment that uses the `~=` operator instead of `=` is called a _raw assignment_.
-The left-hand-side of a raw assignment is treated as uninitialized memory.
-This means that the assignment will not invoke the deinitializer of the left-hand value, even if its type has a deinitializer.

 ### Increment and decrement statements